sascha/TokenInjectableDockerBuilder/README.md

 AWS CDK already provides mechanisms for creating deployable assets using Docker, such as [DockerImageAsset](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ecr_assets.DockerImageAsset.html) and [DockerImageCode](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_lambda.DockerImageCode.html), but these constructs are limited because they cannot accept CDK tokens as build-args.
 The `TokenInjectableDockerBuilder` allows injecting CDK tokens as build-time arguments into Docker-based assets, enabling more dynamic dependency relationships.

 For example, a Next.js frontend Docker image may require an API Gateway URL as an argument to create a reference from the UI to the associated API in a given deployment.
 With this construct, you can deploy the API Gateway first, then pass its URL as a build-time argument to the Next.js Docker image.
-As a result, your Next.js frontend can dynamically fetch data from the API Gateway without hardcoding the URL, or needing mutliple sepereate Stacks.
+As a result, your Next.js frontend can dynamically fetch data from the API Gateway without hardcoding the URL or needing multiple separate stacks.

 ---